Lzaruss/Bot-Quora-Questions_Request/README.md

 In this case, I recommend use a number longer like 300 or higher, but the time will be more longer In a case I made for myself, with a scroll number of 2000, the bot gave me 2400 questions.
+By default the number will be 50 (if you dont put the arg -n)

 https://user-images.githubusercontent.com/104428151/209848955-bebcec89-db29-44aa-9762-60e73273ff5e.mp4